Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis

 \subsubsection{Preprocessing}

-We processed each \texttt{.wav} audio file into multiple time series 1D tensors.
-To classify auscultations starting at any time point, we created instances based on sliding windows, with window length 1.0s (8000 samples) and stride 0.1s.
-The window length was chosen such that each instance will likely contain only one heart cycle with 0 or 1 murmur, thus simplifying predictions. \revb{In total, we have 14,672 instances,} which we split into training and test sets with a 50\% ratio.
-We ensured that all time windows for the same original audio files only occur in the training or test set, not both.
-We further extract the amplitude of the audio time series $\bm{a} = \mathscr{A}(\bm{x})$ which is key to estimate murmur shapes.
+To classify auscultations starting at any time point, we created instances based on sliding windows with length 1.0s (8000 samples) and stride 0.1s.
+The window length was chosen so that each instance contained only one heart cycle to simplify murmur predictions.
+In total, we had 14,672 instances, which was sufficiently large for deep learning achieving 86.0\% for a base CNN, and 95.7\% for our proposed model.
+We split the data into 50\% training and test sets, and ensured all time windows for the same audio files were only in either set.
+We then extracted the time series audio amplitude $\bm{a} = \mathscr{A}(\bm{x})$ to estimate murmur shapes later.